 How To Write Numbers In Expanded Form

 Numbers, in their raw form, can sometimes feel abstract.
-Writing numbers in expanded form is a powerful way to understand their underlying structure and value.
-It breaks down a number into the sum of each digit multiplied by its place value (ones, tens, hundreds, thousands, and so on).
+Still, writing numbers in expanded form is a powerful way to understand their underlying structure and value.
+Think about it: it breaks down a number into the sum of each digit multiplied by its place value (ones, tens, hundreds, thousands, and so on).
 This not only helps solidify basic number sense but also serves as a foundation for more complex mathematical concepts.

 Understanding Place Value: The Foundation of Expanded Form